 Calling all minimalists!
 If you love clean lines and unadorned spaces, Slab cabinets are the ones for you.
 This modern and sleek style features flat door fronts with tons of options.
 From shiny painted finishes to beautiful contrasting matched-grain woods, slab cabinets throw off any ornamentation in favour of simplicity.
 Even door handles aren’t a given, as touch-latch hinges make any added bling unnecessary… but don’t let that stop you!
 Slab cabinets can be the perfect canvas for a wide variety of hardware.

 While they are easy to keep clean and a soothing break for the eyes, Slabs can sometimes feel cold and stark.
 Adding some natural materials like stone or wood can bring a lot of depth and warmth to this style.

 The comfy quilt of the kitchen, Rustic cabinets make you want to pull out the cozy socks and the cable-knit sweaters.
 These cabinets feature the natural imperfections of wood, and make knots and interesting grain a statement instead of a problem.
 This kitchen style is perfect for the type of person who would just always rather be in the woods, and want to bring that feeling into their home.
 Pairing Rustic cabinets with more modern touches and features can create a space completely unique to you.

 So, which one spoke to you?
 If you find yourself leaning into one of these styles, you’re on the right track!
 If this decision was easy for you, don’t worry, there are still lots of other things to think about!
-One of our talented designers can help walk you through storage options, add-ons and unique touches, budgets and more!
-Contact us for more information!
+One of our talented designers can help walk you through storage options, add-ons, and unique touches, budgets, and more!
+Contact us for more Custom Cabinets in Winnipeg information!